vkSegfault/vkSegfault.github.io/_posts/2018-11-24-Oxidizing-Vulkan.markdown

 }
 ```

-Path to loader is where you pasted 3 files mentioned in previous step.
+Path to loader is where you pasted loader and created symlink.

 # Rusty version of C API functions